 In the past 2+ years, we’ve seen and felt a radical shift in cultural identity.

-The murder of George Floyd, a global pandemic, Florida’s “Don’t Say Gay” bill, and the recent reversal of Roe vs. Wade have forced many of us—individually, nationally, and within the workplace, to re-assess our personal and cultural values, affinities, and identity.
+The murder of George Floyd, a post-COVID world, Florida’s “Don’t Say Gay” bill, and the reversal of Roe vs. Wade have forced many of us—individually, nationally, and within the workplace, to re-assess our personal and cultural values, affinities, and identity.

 And, in turn, it’s also forced brands to shift their look, language, and purpose to better align with today’s version of inclusivity, and the values of consumers.
 But how do you build a brand that can withstand the test of time as definitions of “inclusion” and “acceptance” change?